cpplibv/libv/LIBV-TODO.md

 app.vm4_viewer: ortho camera, and swapping

 app.vm4_viewer: Camera controller class with lua binding

-libv.input: rename EventKey::key to EventKey::keycode (?)
-libv.ui: MUST!
-Hide component memory management: sp<Label> -> Label = magic<ImplLabel> | AND move component creation to attach time -> that removes the ctor overhead, but add the issue that there can be no ctor arg passed libv.ui: MUST!
-Hide component parent management: thread local variable to hide UI* context in it? libv.ui: Remove mask_watchMouse in favor of a single bool flag as mouse movement determines the other event targets

 libv.ui: move x3 parse rules to globals with internal linkage to improve performance BUT ! static initialization order fiasco libv.parse: move x3 parse rules to globals with internal linkage to improve performance BUT ! static initialization order fiasco